ivanfml/frogger-agent/README.md

 Frogger is not only a game we enjoy playing, but it is also well known as a classic of the Golden Age of Arcade Games.
 Due to its popularity, most know at least the rules and the objective of the game.
 Thus, making the game itself easy to understand and for the average person to notice whether or not the agent works properly.

 Also, MCTS is an algorithm that was well discussed in class and one that we found very interesting simply because how it works through its logic in order to get the best possible action.
 Because of this and becuase we believed it could work as a good and challenging solution to the problem, we gave it much weight on our final decision to pick this project topic.
+(More on MCTS in the "Our Solution" section)

 ## State Space Specification